Facing Deportation? Know Your Rights & Know What To Do

 - Don’t do it alone.
 If you are already in the place of facing deportation it’s time to get legal help.
 Call the best immigration lawyer you can.

-- The system is the toughest in history.
-Estimates place deportations at nearly 3 Million under Obama, and Trump has made staying in the country even harder for many people.
-There are about 600,000 immigrants currently awaiting deportation hearings.
+The system is the toughest in history.
+Estimates place deportations at nearly 3 Million under Obama, and Trump made staying in the country even harder for many people.
+There are about 1.5 million immigrants currently awaiting deportation hearings.

 We can stop removal / deportation in a number of ways.